A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 Testing work increases proportionally to the size and the scale of the growing software project.

-The software testing tools are aimed at creating or producing large-scale testing which can always be beneficial for any project.
+The software testing tools are aimed at generating large-scale testing which can always be beneficial for any project.

-Despite whether you are a developer testing a small application or an IT manager testing an enterprise system, these tools offer the means to scale up to get the depth of testing coverage required.
+Regardless of whether you are a developer testing a small application or an IT manager testing an enterprise system, these tools offer the means to scale up to obtain the depth of testing coverage required.

 Software Testing Tools List